Skip to main content

 Constituents can also track their applications, upload relevant documents, and manage authorizations right from the portal.

-Note: You can use the Licenses and Permits community template in the Community Creation wizard to quickly create a web portal for sharing information and collaborating with constituents.
-To learn more, see Create a Community with the Licenses and Permits Template.
+Note: You can use the Licenses and Permits site template to quickly create a web portal for sharing information and collaborating with constituents.
+To learn more, see Build a License and Permit Experience Cloud Site in Public Sector Solutions.

 The Web Portal